Is it bad to sleep in a riser recliner chair?

 The ability to easily raise your legs in a riser recliner chair can be helpful for poor circulation, but there are some drawbacks too.

 Sleeping upright in a chair can increase your risk of deep vein thrombosis (DVT).
 This is where a blood clot forms in the veins of your thigh or lower leg during long periods of uninterrupted sitting.
 If the clot travels to the lungs, this can lead to a pulmonary embolism, which is a serious and potentially fatal condition.
 Sleeping in a chair restricts your movement compared to a bed and keeps your limbs bent, which increases the risk of DVT.

 To lower your risk of DVT when sleeping in a riser recliner, stretch out as much as possible.
 Reclining the backrest and raising the footrest will help you to do this.
 If you also sit in your riser recliner during the day, moving and stretching regularly also reduces your risk of DVT.

 How sleeping in an adjustable bed is much better for your health

 Riser recliner chairs can be a useful addition to your sleep routine if you struggle to sleep in a bed.
-However, they are not designed to be slept in every night, and there are better options available for those who need to sleep in a certain position.
+However, they are not designed to be slept in every night, and there are better options available for those who need to improve their sleeping posture.

 Adjustable beds offer many of the same benefits as a recliner chair, but without the limitations.
 Adjustable beds allow you to sleep in a more upright position, help you to get in and out of bed more easily, and give you the space to move during the night.
 This can prevent muscle tightness from building up over time.